Who We Are:

 A timekeeper who keeps the conversation on time.

-A scribe who takes notes and posts a summary on the website
+A scribe who takes notes and posts a summary of the meeting and next steps on the website